-I typically don’t like “about” pages because when you’re the one writing them, you get into a mindset of summarizing who you are by your job, or your major, or your hobbies.
+I tend to dislike “about” pages because whenever you’re the person writing one, you get into a mindset of summarizing yourself by a job, a major, or a hobby.
 (I’ll tell you what mine are after this paragraph, but first) before I am any of those things, I am a follower of Jesus.
 That’s the role that influences all my other roles.
 God has given me this purpose to live motivated for his glory.
 This new identity is relevant in everything I do, probably most obvious in my writing on this blog.
 More on the topic of purpose here.

-I grew up in Burbank, a suburb to Los Angeles, with a passion for creating.
+I grew up in Burbank, a suburb to LA, with a passion for creating.
 My home never had video games, so alternatively I spent my time drawing.
 Eventually, I realized I couldn’t draw everything I wanted to draw, and the only way to express the stories in my head was through writing.
 As I got older, I wanted to explore my options.
-I enrolled in a journalism class in high school, and found that I really enjoyed putting together articles.
-(Something of an inspiration for the posts you’ll read here.)
-Now, I’m majoring in journalism, and I’ll soon be transferring from a junior college to one specifically for my major.
+I enrolled in a journalism class in high school, and got into writing articles and working out my thoughts through that formula.
+(Something of an inspiration for the posts you’ll see here.)
+I’m currently majoring in journalism, and I’ll soon be transferring from a junior college to one specifically for my major.

 At its core, my writing you’ll find here is me explaining things to myself I already believe.
-Spending time on this blog has been the most rewarding writing experience I’ve ever had.
+Spending time on posts has been the most rewarding writing experience I’ve ever had.
 It’s something I recommend everyone try out, whether or not you go through with sharing your writing.

-Through this blog, I’ve been able to flesh out what I believe, growing in my understanding of the gospel.
+Through this blog, I’ve been able to flesh out my faith, growing in my understanding of the gospel.
 It’s challenged me to pursue Christ in a way I hadn’t before.
-I’m always thinking about what I’ll write and research on next.
+I don’t always expect my writing to be something brand new and original.